 - Offenses associated with the possession or distribution of marijuana

 If your child is facing criminal charges that may affect his or her future, we’d like to help.
-Please call an experienced Georgia juvenile defense attorney today at (770) 781-4100 or after hours at (678) 343-8075 or access our simple contact form here.
+Please call an experienced Georgia juvenile defense attorney today at (770) 781-4100 or after hours at (678) 343-8075 or access our simple contact form here to find out more abut our juvenile justice services.
 We will treat you and your child with respect and listen to your side of the story.
 If the case goes before a judge, we will build a strong defense on behalf of your son or daughter, doing our best to get the charges reduced or get the case dismissed altogether.
 In juvenile court, we stand between accusation and conviction, and we’re committed to securing a bright future for your child.